bids-standard/bids-website/docs/impact/index.md

 history and discussion about the future of the BIDS landscape can be found in this [recent publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC10516110/).

-The BIDS standard continues to be adopted by a larger share of the community each year.
+The BIDS standard continues to be adopted by a larger share of the wider neuroscience community each year.
 We have seen a large and growing number of visitors to the BIDS website.
 A large number of BIDS users also continue to explore the BIDS Specification and contribute to the community every month.